dadrian/dadrian.io/content/_index.md

 +++
 layout = "bio"
 +++
-I am a developer and security researcher.
+I am an engineer and security researcher.
 I cofounded [Censys][censys], a security startup that helps organizations secure their Internet-facing assets.
-Censys is based in Ann Arbor, Michigan.
+I left Censys after the Series A, and I'm currently looking for what comes next.
 I'm also a core contributor to the [ZMap][zmap] open-source project.

 I defended my PhD at the University of Michigan in 2018.
 My advisor was [J.
 Alex Halderman][jhalderm].
 During my PhD, my research on using Internet-wide